unrealwork/ip-counter/README.md

 ### Performance

-The main task of this implementation is to maximize utilization of provided resources.
+The main task of this implementation is to maximize the utilization of provided resources.

 #### Key improvements

 - [x] Avoid String creation using reading file by byte and composing integer value corresponding to IP.
 - [x] Provide special [data structure](src/main/java/com/ecwid/dev/ipcounter/intset/BigIntSet.java) to store set of `int` values efficiently.
-It requires $2^{32}$ bits to store all possible ips which is around `512Mb` of heap.
+It requires $2^{32}$ bits to store all possible IPs which is around `512Mb` of heap memory.
 - [x] Support for concurrent access to the data structure using [AtomicIntegerArray](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/atomic/AtomicIntegerArray.html)
-- [x] Concurrent processing of file: file is split to independent parts and processed in parallel if possible.
+- [x] Concurrent processing of file: file is split into independent parts and processed in parallel if possible.
 The approach is implemented using reactive [`Flow`](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html) API.
 - [x]
   Using [`MappedByteBuffer`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/nio/MappedByteBuffer.html)
-  for faster reading parts of file.
+  for faster reading parts of a file.
+- [x] Minimize arithmetic operations during scans (caching appending of read digit (`res = res*10 + digit`)), replace arithmetic operations with a bit one if possible.

 ### Performance result

-Measurements are performed on low-middle laptop with following characteristics:
+Measurements are performed on a low-middle laptop with the following characteristics:

 |   |                                                            |
 |---|------------------------------------------------------------|